charlesbeacham/disaster_response_pipeline_project/README.md

 See spec-file.txt for full list of packages used.
 The package manager used was Anaconda and coded in Python 3.11.7.
 THe main packages used were pandas, sci-kit learn, and flask.

-You can use the spec-file to create an exact anaconda virtual environment with the command "conda create --name myenv --file spec-file.txt"
+You can use the spec-file to create an exact anaconda virtual environment with the command `conda create --name myenv --file spec-file.txt`

 ## Instructions <a name="instructions"></a>
 1. Run the following commands in the project's root directory to set up your database and model.